typelevel/fs2/README.md

 * _Nondeterministic and concurrent processing:_ A computation may read from multiple input streams simultaneously, using whichever result comes back first, and a pipeline of transformation can allow for nondeterminism and queueing at each stage.
 * _Streaming parsing (UPCOMING):_ A separate layer handles constructing streaming parsers, for instance, for streaming JSON, XML, or binary parsing.
 See [the roadmap](https://github.com/scalaz/scalaz-stream/wiki/Roadmap) for more information on this and other upcoming work.

+### Documentation and getting help ###

-There are more examples (with commentary) in the test directory [`scalaz.stream.examples`](https://github.com/scalaz/scalaz-stream/tree/master/src/test/scala/scalaz/stream/examples).
+There are examples (with commentary) in the test directory [`scalaz.stream.examples`](https://github.com/scalaz/scalaz-stream/tree/master/src/test/scala/scalaz/stream/examples).
 Also see [the wiki](https://github.com/scalaz/scalaz-stream/wiki) for more documentation.
 If you use `scalaz.stream`, you're strongly encouraged to submit additional examples and add to the wiki!

+For questions about the library, use the [scalaz mailing list](https://groups.google.com/forum/#!forum/scalaz) or the [scalaz-stream tag on StackOverflow](http://stackoverflow.com/questions/tagged/scalaz-stream).

+### Projects using scalaz-stream ###

+If you have a project you'd like to include in this list, send a message to the [scalaz mailing list](https://groups.google.com/forum/#!forum/scalaz) and we'll add a link to it here.

+* [scalaz-stream-mongodb](https://github.com/Spinoco/scalaz-stream-mongodb): Bindings to [MongoDB](http://www.mongodb.org/) that use scalaz-stream

 ### Related projects ###